-5.4.2 Low power
+5.4.2 Low Power

-When VCC is less than VCC (Cut-off) the memory device will ignore commands to ensure that program and erase operations can not start when the core supply voltage is out of the operating range.
+When V{CC} is less than $V{CC (Cut-off)}$ the memory device will ignore commands to ensure that program and erase operations can not start when the core supply voltage is out of the operating range.

-5.4.3 Clock pulse count
+5.4.3 Clock Pulse Count

-The device verifies that all data modifying commands consist of a clock pulse count that is a multiple of eight bit transfers (byte boundary) before executing them.
+The device verifies that all non-volatile memory and register data modifying commands consist of a clock pulse count that is a multiple of eight bit transfers (byte boundary) before executing them.
 A command not ending on an 8 bit (byte) boundary is ignored and no error status is set for the command.

-5.4.4 Deep power down (DPD)
+5.4.4 Deep Power Down (DPD)

 In DPD mode the device responds only to the Resume from DPD command (RES ABh).
 All other commands are ignored during DPD mode, thereby protecting the memory from program and erase operations.
-If the IO3 / RESET# function has been enabled (CR2V[7] = 1) or if RESET# is active, IO3 / RESET# or RESET# going LOW will start a hardware reset and release the device from DPD mode.
+If the IO3 / RESET# function has been enabled (CR2V[7]=1) or if RESET# is active, IO3 / RESET# or RESET# going low will start a hardware reset and release the device from DPD mode.